Lee Shin Cheng: Financial worth

 In 2009, Lee was reported to be Malaysia's third richest person and the world's 234th richest person.
 His net worth was then reported to be US$3.2 billion by Forbes.

 In 2019, his position dropped to the fifth spot on the list, as his wealth fell by US$200 million to US$5.4 billion (RM22 billion).

 Social contributions

 Lee was given the FIABCI Malaysia Property Man of the Year award in 2001.
 In February 2002, he was conferred an honorary doctorate degree in agriculture by Universiti Putra Malaysia in recognition of his contributions to the palm oil industry.

 Lee served as a board member of Universiti Putra Malaysia, an adviser to the KL & Selangor Chinese Chamber of Commerce and Industry, a council member of the Malaysian Palm Oil Association (MPOA), a member of the Malaysia-China Business Council, the honorary president of the Association of Eng Choon Societies of Malaysia, and the Federation of Hokkien Association of Malaysia.

-Since 1998, Lee has provided scholarships and educational grants to students via Yayasan Tan Sri Dato’ Lee Shin Cheng.
+Since 1998, Lee has provided scholarships and educational grants to students via IOI Foundation (formerly known as Yayasan Tan Sri Dato’ Lee Shin Cheng).